DenHvideDvaerg/snake-mip-solver/README.md

 - **SnakeSolver** - models puzzles as Mixed Integer Programming (MIP) problems to find solutions
 - **SnakePuzzleGenerator** - creates random valid puzzles using random walk and backtracking

+## Try It Online

+🚀 **[Interactive Dashboard](https://snake-dashboard.streamlit.app/)** - Try the solver in your browser with a user-friendly interface built with Streamlit!

 ## Installation

 ```bash